-Plus, there’s a lot to love about starting your own home daycare.
-You get to care for young children, teach what you’re passionate about, earn a worthwhile income, and help out families in your neighborhood.
+There’s a lot to love about starting your own home daycare.
+You get to care for young children, teach what you’re passionate about, and help out families in your community—all while earning an income.

-To know what’s required in your state, download the complete 5-Part Guide to Opening a Home Daycare.
+To get the details on what exactly is required in your state, download the complete 5-Part Guide to Opening a Home Daycare.
 You’ll get a special copy based on where you live.

 But first, are you qualified to open a home daycare?